Goggles

 Goggles, or safety glasses, are forms of protective eyewear that usually enclose or protect the area surrounding the eye in order to prevent particulates, water or chemicals from striking the eyes.
 They are used in chemistry laboratories and in woodworking.
-They are often used in snow sports as well, and in swimming.
+They are often used in snow sports as well, and in the sport of swimming.
 Goggles are often worn when using power tools such as drills or chainsaws to prevent flying particles from damaging the eyes.
 Many types of goggles are available as prescription goggles for those with vision problems.